Updated: Dec 31, 2020

 Assumptions like these can limit our ability to make the change endure, so take time to identify the limiting assumptions.
 Reflect on and where possible make a change.
 This is where a challenging coach can help expose the underlying assumptions and develop tactics and strategies to overcome them.

 Don’t just listen to me, some of the most admired business people make the same observations and strictly control what they spend their time and hence devote their attention to.

 Bill Gates and Warren Buffett in this interview with Charlie Rose talk about the importance of managing their time.
 You will have to forgive my inability to capture and trim online videos, but click the link and watch the two minutes section that starts at 15minutes 40seconds:

 They emphasise the importance of time and more importantly that we (must) control our own personal time, that everyone will want some of your time and so a disciplined approach is essential.

 Four key things jump out from their conversation about time:

-“Not a proxy for your seriousness that you filled every minute in your schedule”
+“It is not a proxy for your seriousness that you filled every minute in your schedule.”

 These points are consistent with the reasons previously highlighted as to why sustainable change often does not happen so let’s reflect on each point in turn: